-In all my globe-trotting trips to 47 countries and the remotest areas of India, I’ve always travelled with just one pitthu (small shoulder bag), having only one jeans, two shirts/t-shirts, two undergarments, bottle for water, toothpaste, brush, soap, tongue-cleaner, washing soap, brush and a shaving razor.
+In all my globe-trotting trips to 47 countries and the remotest areas of India, I’ve always travelled with just one pitthu (small shoulder bag), having only one jeans, two shirts/t-shirts, two undergarments, a bottle for water, toothpaste, brush, soap, tongue-cleaner, washing soap, brush and a shaving razor.

-Other items included Mobile charger, GPS & battery charger, Pen and a 100 pages notebook used in the school.
+Other items included a Mobile charger, GPS & battery charger, Pen and a 100 pages notebook used in the school.
 I travelled with bare minimum necessities, which helped me with a lot of things.

 1) When I arrive in a new city coming out of the airport, railway station or a bus station, I do not invite the bad guys looking at my rucksack or luggage, to discover that I am new in the city/country and have just arrived.
 It helps me keep a low profile.
 As if I’ve just come to see-off or receive someone, or I am an employee working there.

 2) While on the way to my hostel/hotel to check-in, again it helps me to stay low profile in the City Bus, Metro or a Tram.
 Please Note: Usually the bus/train that takes you to the city centre is again a hunting ground, where bad guys out there, are looking to steal your luggage, cheat you with their schemes.
 For example, once a guy approached me in a double-decker bus on the way to the Dublin airport asking me “My phone is not working, can I use your phone”, luckily I had noticed him talking on his phone while he was boarding the bus, he didn’t see me because I was sitting in the upper deck.